OverlordAlex/Fitocrazy/README.md

 BUG: "enter" when creating a new exercise component does weird stuff (should trim+enter)
 BUG: focus is set to autocomplete on addnewexercise when a component has been added and popup closed
 BUG: resume activity from icon (not notification) reopens app completely
+BUG: exercise added started with achivements already set?
+BUG: adding first set is swallowed when rep edit text has focus (toast shows! inputs cleared) - related to achivements? worked on latest exercise but not earlier
+- BUG: I have animations turned off... lol
+Bug: notification timer not restarted on new set
+Bug: adding new set not updating the exercise?
+Bug: total set time doesn't count when in background
+Bug: achievement doesn't survive reload
+Bug: app not installed when starting from bottom bar icon

 # TODO
+- move from a group selecter to a difficulty selector that includes bodyweight
+- add bodypart chips to exercises in add-exercise, and then be able to search by them
+- action bar on workout could use better styling (edit date on long press title, back button, etc)
+- spinners should be searchable
+- ability to reorder exercises in workout
+- nicer page scrolling animations between tabs on "exercises"
+- I keep wanting to tap "add exercise" on empty workout
+- be able to back up exercises for future migrations
 - able to edit exercises (not just remove)
 - when achieving a record, record when it was achieved
 - when editing a component that causes the list of components of that type to be reordered, that refresh should refresh a range and not entire dataset